Blackgaurd/GDT/README.md

 # Genetic Decision Tree

-A proof of concept implementation of using a genetic algorithm to optimize decision trees for data c;assification.
-Used in my extended essay ([paper here](https://github.com/Blackgaurd/extended-essay)).
+A proof of concept implementation of using a genetic algorithm to optimize decision trees for data classification.
+A more detailed explanation is given in my ([extended essay](https://github.com/Blackgaurd/extended-essay)).

 ## Installation